 2. Lives were changed.
 When a conference truly inspires its attendees on an emotional level, the conferences organizers have accomplished their goals.
 Many found both Hillary Clinton and Gabby Giffords extremely moving.
 Gabby Giffords and her husband are truly #winners.

 3. Many Rock Stars, One location.
 I got to say hi to some of my favorites, including John Sumser, Gerry Crispin, Jessica Miller Merrill, Jeremy Edwards, Maren Hogan, Jim Stroud, and Chris Russell to name a few…

 5. GlassDoor knows how to throw a party.
 The GlassDoor party with DJ Jazzy Jeff was insane in the membrane.
 Blinky was the new dress code.
-Here's a vine of the #BeyondComfident team rocking it out with some of our friends from Juju.com, Jobs2Web, and TopUSAJobs.
+The Nexxt team rocked it out with some of our friends from Juju.com, Jobs2Web, and TopUSAJobs.

 6. Valuable lessons to be learned.
 These 1-liners don’t replace the incredible content shared in most of the sessions, but here’s a few that caught my eye:

 @JimStroud: “Lunch roulette.
 Good idea.
 Workers have lunch with a random coworker in order to build culture and increase engagement.” #SHRM13

 @RayFerreira: "Don't kid yourself, a corporate acquisition is like a sex change.
 There WILL be a cultural shift." @annaebinder #SHRM13

 @ewmonster: "I'm still fighting to make the world a better place." - @GabbyGiffords #shrm13

 @hired: “If you're not the most talented person in the room, make sure you're the hardest working”. #SHRM13

 @jmillermerrill: “29% of hires in US come from social media according to @Evenbase.” #shrm13